 Sunday, December 17 - Service of Lessons and Carols

 The Service of Lessons and Carols celebrates the wonder of the season through Scripture, carols, and awe-inspiring music presented by our choirs, orchestra, and handbells.
-This much-anticipated annual event has become a highlight for our congregation and community and should not
+This much-anticipated annual event has become a highlight for our congregation and community and should not be missed!

 Sunday, January 28 - Brothers in Harmony